What century do you want your chocolate from?

 Serious chocolate that tastes good is still a phenomenon to be commented on.
 It doesn’t need to get into artisanal one-upmanship.
 We like it, we eat it and share it with friends.
 Repeat.
 And one of the chocolate makers we think is doing it right is Dandelion Chocolate, SF chocolatiers, who go to great lengths to source unique beans and develop single-origin bars that showcase those beans’ complex flavors.

 Their bars are a great gift for your discerning chocolate-eating friends (and great for your daily chocolate dose).
 The bars are wrapped in pretty papers with info about the beans, the process, even who made the batch and wrapped the bar.

 You can sometimes order the bars online, but often you have to get out and track them down.
 They are available in a couple of local farmers markets and some retail shops.
 (I just found out that my nearby Pasta Shop is carrying them!)
 When their chocolate cafe and factory opens in the Mission later this year, it will be much easier to “source your own” Dandelion Chocolate.

 And no waiting for the slow boat from somewhere equatorial to come in.

 Date posted: April 17, 2012.
-This entry was posted in American chocolate, Chocolate around the World, Local chocolatiers, Outside the Bay Area, San Francisco chocolate and tagged Dandelion Chocolate, Mast Brothers, single origin.
+This entry was posted in American chocolate, Chocolate around the World, Local chocolatiers, Outside the Bay Area, San Francisco chocolate, Update and tagged artisan, chocolate cafe, Dandelion Chocolate, Dominican Republic, factory, handmade, Mast Brothers, organic, Pasta Shop, single origin, small-batch.
 Bookmark the permalink.